2024-09-11

 Web Site readers are often impatient.
 If there is a huge wall-of-text paragraph, they will skip it.
 People sometimes comment "tl;dr" about a document: this means too long; didn't read.

 Organize your content into a consistent classification using terms that your visitors understand.
 (Have you ever visited a company site where you have to choose between, say, "Small Business" and "Home," or some similar distinction that makes sense to them, but not to you, because you don't know their classification scheme?
-If I have a small business in my home, which do I choose?)
+If I do some business at home, which do I choose?)

 Name your files and directories consistently.
 People may need to type the names, so they shouldn't be too long -- but they shouldn't be too cryptic.
 You will specify file names when a page looks for its graphics, CSS, JavaScript, etc., and when it links to other pages.
 Search engines consider the file name when they decide a page's relevance to a search term, so names shouldn't be incomprehensible.
 Putting everything in a single directory will become unwieldy if your site begins to get large.
 Putting everything in a tree of subdirectories might make more sense, but needs careful thought: if you need to change the organization, you'll need to redirect links so that visitors (and search engines) can find pages by both old and new addresses.